mannomannX/ux_generator_backend_Prod/PERFORMANCE_ESTIMATIONS.md

 ## Executive Summary

-Based on the current architecture and implementation, the UX Flow Engine can realistically handle **500-1,000 concurrent active users** in its current configuration, with potential to scale to **5,000-10,000 users** with optimizations and proper resource allocation.
+Based on the current architecture and **implemented AI scaling features**, the UX Flow Engine can handle **500-1,000 concurrent active users** out-of-the-box, with the ability to scale to **5,000-10,000 users** using the built-in scaling mechanisms (queue manager, provider pool, semantic cache).

 ## 🎯 Realistic User Capacity